ubi-coro/gaussian-splatting-Windows/README.md

 ### Software

-This is the sofware dependencies you will need installed prior to installing the project.
+These are the software dependencies you will need installed before installing the project.
 Many of these dependencies are shared with other NeRF projects.

 - **Git** - You will need this to pull the code from GitHub.
 You can download it [**here**](https://git-scm.com/downloads).
 Follow default installation instructions.
-You can test to see if you have it already installed by typing `git --version` into command prompt
+You can test to see if you have it already installed by typing `git --version` into the command prompt.
 - **Conda** - I recommend using [**Anaconda**](https://www.anaconda.com/download) because it's easy to install and manage environments in the future. [**MiniConda**](https://docs.conda.io/en/latest/miniconda.html) is a great lightweight alternative.
 - **CUDA Toolkit** - this was tested with 11.8.
 Ensure you are not running 11.6 or 12+.
-You can download CUDA Toolkit [**here**](https://developer.nvidia.com/cuda-toolkit-archive) You can check which version of CUDA Toolkit you have installed by typing `nvcc --version` into command prompt.
+You can download the CUDA Toolkit [**here**](https://developer.nvidia.com/cuda-toolkit-archive) You can check which version of CUDA Toolkit you have installed by typing `nvcc --version` into the command prompt.
 - **Visual Studio 2019 or newer** - You can download and install it [**here**](https://visualstudio.microsoft.com/vs/older-downloads/).
 Make sure you add **Desktop Development with C++** when installing

   ![VS_Option](assets/VS_Option.png)

 - **COLMAP** - Use the Windows binary, it's easy!
 You can download it [**here**](https://github.com/colmap/colmap/releases)
-- **ImageMagik** - This is for preparing your images.
+- **ImageMagick** - This is for preparing your images.
 Download it [**here**](https://imagemagick.org/script/download.php)
 - **FFMPEG** - Use this to extract images from video.
 Download it [**here**](https://ffmpeg.org/download.html)

 ## Cloning the Repository

 You will need to pull a copy of the code from GitHub.
 You will do this by using Git which was pre-installed during the dependencies section of this tutorial.
-You can also use GitHub desktop to clone the repository.
+You can also use GitHub Desktop to clone the repository.
 Follow these steps to clone the repository:

 1. Open Windows Command Prompt by tying "cmd" into your search bar.
-2. Copy the code below into command prompt and press enter
+2. Copy the code below into the command prompt and press enter

 ```shell
 git clone https://github.com/graphdeco-inria/gaussian-splatting --recursive
 ```

 The folder will download to the root of our command line prompt with the name "Gaussian-Splatting".
 Typically in your `C:\User\<username>` folder.
-For example, on my PC the folder is now located at C:User/Jonat/Guassian-Splatting
+For example, on my PC the folder is now located at C:\User\Jonat\Gaussian-Splatting

 ## Installing the Optimizer

-To install the code that you pulled from GitHub, you will need to create a Conda environment that includes all of the compailed code for running.
-Open command prompt and enter these lines below one at a time.
+To install the code that you pulled from GitHub, you will need to create a Conda environment that includes all of the compiled code for running.
+Open the command prompt and enter these lines below one at a time.
 The second line will compile the code which can take 10 minutes or longer.
 The last line will "activate" the conda environment.
 You will need to enter `conda activate gaussian_splatting` at the start of each session you plan to optimize 3D Gaussian Splatting.

 > **PyTorch 2.1.0** is confirmed to be compatible with CUDA 11.8